Exploring Iterative Controllable Summarization with Large Language Models: Attribute Measurement and Evaluation Framework for LLM Controllability

-\paragraph{Topic} refers to generating a summary centered around one or multiple themes.
-Query-focused summarization (QFS), which generates summaries based on a specific query, and entity-based summarization, which focuses on a particular individual, are variations of topic-focused summarization. \citet{zhang-etal-2023-macsum} measured topic word frequency in summaries.
+\paragraph{Topic} refers to generating a summary centered around one or more themes.
+Query-focused summarization (QFS), which generates summaries based on a specific query, and entity-based summarization, which focuses on a particular individual, are variations of topic-focused summarization.
+Most prior work has measured topic word frequency in summaries~\citet{fan-etal-2018-controllable, he-etal-2022-ctrlsum, zhang-etal-2023-macsum}.
 Similarly, most QFS methods have relied solely on ROUGE scores, evaluating generated summaries by comparing them to human-annotated references \cite{zhong-etal-2021-qmsum}.
-However, even if topic words do not explicitly appear, the summary can still reflect the core context of the topic, especially for LLM-generated summaries, which tend to paraphrase the content.
-Therefore, rather than simply counting the frequency of word occurrences, we evaluate the semantic similarity between the summary and each topic-related word.
-We compute the embedding similarity $\mathcal{B}$ between the topic word and each word in the summary $s$: $\frac{1}{n} \sum_{i \in s}\mathcal{B}(topic, word_{i})$, where $n$ is the number of words in the summary.
-If multiple topics $k$ are present, we use the average embedding similarity across all topics: $\frac{1}{k}\sum_{j \in k}\frac{1}{n} \sum_{i \in s}\mathcal{B}(topic_{k}, word_{i})$.
+However, even when topic words do not explicitly appear, a summary can still reflect the core context of the topic\textemdash{}especially in LLM-generated summaries, which tend to paraphrase content.
+Therefore, rather than simply counting word occurrences, we evaluate the semantic similarity between the summary and each topic-related word.
+We compute the embedding similarity $\mathcal{B}$ between the topic word and each word in the summary $s$ as follows: $\frac{1}{n} \sum_{i \in s}\mathcal{B}(topic, word_{i})$, where $n$ is the number of words in the summary.
+If multiple topics $k$ are present, we use the average embedding similarity across all topics: $\frac{1}{k}\sum_{j \in k}\frac{1}{n} \sum_{i \in s}\mathcal{B}(topic_{j}, word_{i})$.

-\paragraph{Speaker} refers to generating a summary that focuses on the utterances of a specific speaker from a long document or dialogue. \citet{zhang-etal-2023-macsum} calculate the frequency of the speaker's spoken words appearing in the summary.
-Similar to \textit{topics}, measuring the proportion of words from a specific speaker's dialogue included in the summary does not fully capture semantic elements.
-Therefore, we extract speaker utterances and construct speaker set $\mathcal{U}$ and leverage BERTScore F1 \cite{zhang2020bertscore} to compute the embedding similarity between the summary $s$ and $\mathcal{U}$: BERTScore$(s, \mathcal{U})$.
+\paragraph{Speaker} refers to generating a summary that focuses on the utterances of a specific speaker within a long document or dialogue. \citet{zhang-etal-2023-macsum} calculate the frequency of the speaker's spoken words appearing in the summary.
+Similar to \textit{topic} measurement, simply counting the proportion of words from a specific speaker's dialogue included in the summary does not fully capture semantic alignment.
+Therefore, we extract the speaker's utterances to construct a speaker set $\mathcal{U}$ and leverage BERTScore F1 \cite{zhang2020bertscore} to compute the embedding similarity between the summary $s$ and $\mathcal{U}$: BERTScore$(s, \mathcal{U})$.